nick95129/rahulsom.github.com/_posts/programming/2013-09-17-blue-shirt-white-shirt.md

 A lot of customer problems in Software Development get reported this way.
 And by the time they get to the developer who needs to fix the problem, this is what it looks like

-	CAR-1034: Make car start when customer is wearing white shirts.
+	CAR-1034: Car does not start when customer is wearing white shirts.

 	Severity: Blocker
 	Type: Bug